 An examination of the history, geography, and archaeology of the Biblical world (circa 1800 BCE to 135 CE) by studying and traveling to the land of the Bible (Israel).
 This is a May term travel course.
-IV anti-Jewish?
-Was the Holocaust an inevitable consequence of the long, entrenched Christian tradition of anti-Judaism?
 IV

 REL 2344 Jewish-Christian Relations